open-telemetry/opentelemetry-python/docs/getting-started.rst

 multiple services.
 However, those services need to propagate information about a trace from one service to the other.

-To enable this, OpenTelemetry has the concept of `propagators <https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md>`_, which provide a common method to encode and decode span information from a request and response, respectively.
+To enable this propagation, OpenTelemetry has the concept of `propagators <https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md>`_, which provide a common method to encode and decode span information from a request and response, respectively.

-By default, opentelemetry-python is configured to use the `W3C Trace Context <https://www.w3.org/TR/trace-context/>`_ HTTP headers for HTTP requests.
-This can be configured to leverage different propagators.
+By default, opentelemetry-python is configured to use the `W3C Trace Context <https://www.w3.org/TR/trace-context/>`_ HTTP headers for HTTP requests, but you can configure itto leverage different propagators.
 Here's an example using Zipkin's `b3 propagation <https://github.com/openzipkin/b3-propagation>`_:

 .. code-block:: python